AI Journaling: a practical guide

 Follow-up · “What made that conversation meaningful to you?”

-Same start—maybe a line more breathing room to understand why the day mattered to you at all.
+Same start, with a little more room to understand why the day mattered.

 You · “I feel overwhelmed with work.”